 This low-residency program features 100% online coursework and a forensic mental health curriculum grounded in advocacy and social justice principles.
 You’ll learn to serve clients from diverse backgrounds and all walks of life.
 Finish your degree in just three years and advance your counseling career as a forensics expert.

 As approaches like restorative justice and community-based intervention become more prevalent, mental health experts play an essential role in the legal and criminal justice systems.
 Clinicians at the intersection of counseling and forensics provide specialized knowledge that can help victims, rehabilitate offenders, and reduce crime rates.

-With employment of substance abuse, behavioral disorder, and mental health counselors expected to grow 25% through 2029,1 earning your M.A. in Clinical Mental Health Counseling: Forensic Mental Health degree online from the University of New Haven can prepare you for success in a rapidly growing field.
+With the employment of substance abuse, behavioral disorder, and mental health counselors expected to grow 18% through 2032,1 earning your M.A. in Clinical Mental Health Counseling: Forensic Mental Health degree online from the University of New Haven can prepare you for success in a rapidly growing field.

 Forensic mental health counselors are mental health clinicians that have specialized their practice in the legal or criminal justice field.
 They are employed in settings like courts, prisons, mental health facilities, and government agencies.
 These counseling professionals work with individuals who are involved in the criminal justice system as victims or offenders.

 Marriage and family therapist